mengab/GAGNet/README.md

 ## Code v1.0
 Currently, we release our research code for training and testing.
-It should produce the same results as in the paper under AI and LD configurations.
+It should produce the same results as in the paper for the models with content loss and combined loss,  under LD and AI configurations, respectively.

 ## Testing